gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 {% endhighlight %}
 \[[25]\]\[[26]\]

 `fifo`s are temporary channels in FreeBSD.
+Then man pages tell us:

+>One possible application of memory channels created by memchan or fifo is as temporary storage device to collect data coming in over a pipe or a socket.
+\[[27]\]

 In the code above, we read:
 - remove any temp file named f
 - make a fifo channel at temp f
 Then: